 Here, pictured above, we’re at about 10-12 minutes of processing the almonds.
 It’s starting to clump up at this point.

 Now you see the almond butter after 15 minutes of processing.
 The almonds are starting to warm up, releasing their oils, creating a smoother consistency.
 It’s finally coming together now.

 Below is after about 20 – 25 minutes.
 Your patience has payed off and you now have the best almond butter ever!

 How To Store Almond Butter

-I like to store my homemade almond butter in the refrigerator, will last for up to a month, maybe more.
+I like to store my homemade almond butter in the refrigerator, it will last for up to a month, maybe more.
 It may be fine in the pantry as well, and last up to 2 weeks.
-Usually my almond butter never makes it past 2 weeks.
+Usually it never makes it past 2 weeks.

 How To Use Almond Butter

 - Supreme Black Bean Brownie Cups + Nut Butter Swirl

 - or drizzled on these Apple Nachos